rezib/cloubed/doc/yaml.rst

 volume are:

 * ``name``: a valid string unique across all storage volumes
-* ``storagepool``: the name of the storage pool in which the volume will be created and stored.
-The storage pool must be defined in the dedicated section.
 * ``size``: an integer representing the total size of the storage volume in gigabytes.
+* ``storagepool`` *(optional)*: the name of the storage pool in which the volume will be created and stored.
+This parameter is required if more than one storage pool is defined.
+Else, the unique storage is assumed.
+If set, the referred storage pool must either be defined in the dedicated section or be the default storage pool.
 * ``format`` *(optional)*: the format of the storage volume file.
 It must be one of the formats supported by QEMU (see the output of command ``qemu-img --help`` for the complete list).
 The default value is ``qcow2`` and